 Since businesses continue to invest in learning and talent management, one can reasonably assume that these programs deliver important benefits.
-Nevertheless, in CGS’s research into the top priorities for L&D executives, aligning learning with business priorities and ROI continues to be a top-3 issue.
+Nevertheless, in CGS’s research into the top priorities for L&D executives, business metrics (costs, ROI, mobility) are ranked the number one priority that learning programs need to address.
 This ranking indicates that the C-suite is increasingly committed to objectively measuring the impact of learning on business outcomes.

 The challenge is likely due to a misalignment between what CEOs consider important and what L&D is accustomed to measuring.
 CEOs usually focus on specific examples of measurable business impact, whereas L&D often measures effectiveness subjectively.
 I experienced this during my work on over a dozen enterprise transformation engagements, all of which included a significant skills acquisition component.
 During these engagements, I observed that L&D was typically limited to an administrative role rather than as an integral business partner.
 Given L&D’s “cameo” role, it’s not surprising that the analytics collected are not completely in sync with the C-suite.

-Here’s how L&D can remain relevant and increase its influence with the C-suite:
+Here are some steps L&D teams can take to remain relevant and increase its influence with the C-suite:

-1. Know Your Business – Global organizations are extremely complex, and it’s virtually impossible for a CLO to understand all of their company’s operations.
-It is possible, however, to be well-versed in the KPIs used by functional, LOB, and regional leaders.
+Global organizations are extremely complex, and it’s virtually impossible for a CLO to understand all of their company’s operations.
+It is possible, however, to be well-versed in the KPIs used by functional, line of business and regional leaders.
 While every business is different, it’s safe to assume that these KPIs will be tailored versions of the following key business metrics.
 Each of these represents an important objective measurement on growth and progress.

-- Customers: satisfaction, NPS, churn, retention, error or complaint rates, waste, and defects
+- Customers: satisfaction, Net Promoter Score (NPS), churn, retention, error or complaint rates, waste and defects

 - Operations: scrap and defect rates, error or complaint rates, cycle times and lead times, inventory turnover, working capital ratios

-- Innovation: NPI time and cost, new products/product portfolio
+- Innovation: new product introduction (NPI) time and cost, new products/product portfolio

 - Regulatory: Compliance costs, audit effectiveness

 For L&D leaders, the challenge is to find out what your business leaders have on their dashboards.
-The table below provides some useful examples of what members of the C-suite track regularly.
-Depending on the industry and company, these could be on any CXOs daily, weekly, or monthly dashboard.
+The graphic below provides some useful examples of what members of the C-suite track regularly.
+Depending on the industry and company, these could be on any CXOs daily, weekly or monthly dashboard.

-2. Be Proactive – Learn about your company’s 12-24 month strategic objectives and the potential skills challenges in meeting them.
-In most companies, strategic objectives are cascaded down and become part of most employees' development plans.
-Speak with plant managers, site leaders, call center managers, and managers of shared service centers.
-In these conversations, you can learn the objectives they need to achieve, and their teams’ skills deficiencies.
-Similar insights can come from structured conversations with regional sales directors, marketing directors, procurement managers, or compliance directors.
-What these conversations will also reveal are the special projects in their 12-24 month pipeline, and the skills gaps they’re encountering.
+Learn about your company’s 12- to 24-month strategic objectives and the potential skills challenges in meeting them.
+In most companies, strategic objectives are cascaded down and become part of most employees’ development plans.
+Speak with plant managers, site leaders, call center managers and managers of shared service centers.
+In these conversations, you can learn the objectives they need to achieve and their teams’ skills deficiencies.
+Similar insights can come from structured conversations with regional sales directors, marketing directors, procurement managers and compliance directors.
+These conversations will also reveal the special projects in their 12- to 24-month pipeline, as well as the skills gaps they’re encountering.

 In my transformation work, a perennial challenge is finding the right people to undertake these strategically important projects.
-Given the evolving demands of any business, these projects could be with compliance, marketing, sales, operations, or HR.
+Given the evolving demands of any business, these projects could be with compliance, marketing, sales, operations or HR.
 The best people are usually overcommitted, but there are other players on the bench who are equally capable with some support.
-L&D can provide the needed support and drive proactive programs that strengthen and future-proof the business.
-Identify these players on the bench before a pain point bubbles to the surface and assess what type of training L&D can offer.
-The training could be in problem-solving, interpersonal skills, emotional intelligence, creativity, or leadership.
+L&D can provide the needed support and drive proactive programs that strengthen and futureproof the business.
+Before a pain point bubbles to the surface, it’s a good idea to identify these players on the bench and assess what type of training L&D can offer—whether it’s problem-solving, interpersonal skills, emotional intelligence, creativity or leadership.

-3. Measure What’s Important – While trainee feedback on instructional materials, instructor quality, and training venues are important, it's only useful for L&D, not the C-suite.
+While trainee feedback on instructional materials, instructor quality and training venues are important, it’s only useful for L&D, not the C-suite.
 Consider putting together data collection mechanisms that measure longitudinal performance objectively.
 Don’t rely solely on trainee feedback that is inherently subjective.
-For example, in rolling out specialized problem-solving training in support of transformation programs, we have enlisted the help of the Finance organization to measure the EBIT impact of projects undertaken by trainees.
+For example, in rolling out specialized problem-solving training in support of transformation programs, Learning teams might enlist the help of the Finance organization to measure the EBIT impact of projects undertaken by trainees.

 These are relatively straightforward steps for Learning and Development teams to take on.
 I am convinced that they can transform their participation in strategic projects from cameo roles to center stage in the C-suite’s eyes.